 We are thrilled to announce an exciting lineup of participating rescues in this year’s Trainers Challenge!
-Meet the rescues: Midwest Horse Welfare Foundation, Inc. Hooved Animal Humane Society and Holyland Donkey Haven Inc. We hope that this event will shed light on the incredible talent and potential of rescue horses and that people will support these rescues (through adoptions or donations) who play such a critical role in their journey to a new life!
+Meet the rescues: Midwest Horse Welfare Foundation, Inc. Hooved Animal Humane Society, Hooved Companion Project, The Animal Rescue League of Iowa, and Holyland Donkey Haven Inc. We hope that this event will shed light on the incredible talent and potential of rescue horses and that people will support these rescues (through adoptions or donations) who play such a critical role in their journey to a new life!

 Midwest Horse Welfare Foundation: The Midwest Horse Welfare Foundation, Inc. is dedicated to providing qualified homes for any horse in need.
 It is our goal to make certain that every horse placed in our care is provided with all the necessary ingredients for a safe and happy life, and that it is also protected from those who would do it harm.